fdmysterious/panduza-py/acceptance/features/FEATURES.md

 - **info**

+## Symmetrical & Asymmetric Properties

 <!--
 Work here on general concept behind cmds and atts

-## Symmetrical & Asymmetric attributes

 Some attributes are defined as Symmetrical